The Secretaries of the Smithsonian Institution

-Wayne Clough was elected the 12th Secretary of the Smithsonian by the Board of Regents in March 2008, and officially assumed the office July 1, 2008; he retired in December 2014.
+Wayne Clough was elected the 12th Secretary of the Smithsonian and officially assumed the office July 1, 2008.

 Clough immediately began establishing a strategic plan with four main themes that would guide the Smithsonian’s work in the coming years.
 He put a new emphasis on education and digital technology, envisioning the Smithsonian as a national forum for informal education.
 He worked to make the Smithsonian a relevant part of people’s lives through innovative educational outreach programs, support and promotion of hundreds of global scientific research projects and collaboration with universities and cultural organizations on everything from saving endangered species to preserving artwork destroyed in a natural disaster.

 He oversaw several major openings at the Smithsonian, including the David H. Koch Hall of Human Origins and the Sant Ocean Hall at the National Museum of Natural History.
-Construction of the National Museum of African American History and Culture began in 2012; it is scheduled to open in fall 2016.
+Construction of the National Museum of African American History and Culture began in 2012, and it opened in September 2016.

 Before his appointment to the Smithsonian, Clough served as president of the Georgia Institute of Technology for 14 years.